steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 1. Fork this repository
 1. Enable GitHub Pages in your repository settings
+1. Download for local development (not required, but faster)
 1. Connect your Micro:bit v2 via USB
-1. Open the game URL in Chrome
+1. Open your GitHub Pages game URL in Chrome

 ### Development Workflow